jamii/jamii.github.com/_posts/2017-09-29-notes-on-how-to-become-a-straight-a-student.md

   * Collect stuck problems for TA, office hours, group sessions

 ## Retaining
+  * Study early, in isolation, with hourly breaks
   * Collect questions and problems from notes
   * Answer out loud or on paper
   * Remove easy questions